focsiseta/SuperCar/README.md

 # Thanks

-Thanks to archivetextures.net and humus.net for providing some of the textures I use in this project.
+Thanks to my professor, archivetextures.net and humus.net for providing some of the textures I use in this project.